RedmondSims/GistFX/README.md

 Enter the GitHub personal access token that you created, along with a password that will be used to encrypt then locally store your personal access token.

-If you uncheck the Save Token checkbox, you will be able to authenticate by simply entering your personal access token.
-However, each time you run GistFX, you will need to enter your token again.
+Click on Reset Token if you need to re-enter a new token for any reason.
+If your token expires, GistFX will present you with an option to enter a new one.

 ---